Register to get access to free programming courses with interactive exercises

 }

 Now we've removed the height values for the container.
-This is due to the fact that the values of width and height are calculated from the size of the strip.
-There is no need to set these values additionally if you don't need a special container size.
+It is because we calculate the width and height values from the size of the strip.
+There is no need to set these values additionally if you don't need a specific container size:

 Note what happened to the elements inside the grid.
-Before we set the grid-template-columns and grid-template-rows properties, they occupied the entire available screen width.
-Now each of them occupies exactly one cell.
-I.e., it has a size of 20 pixels by 20 pixels.
-This is very easy to check in a web inspector, such as Chrome DevTools.
-Open it and hover your mouse over any of these elements.
-You'll see the entire grid and how much space each item has in it.
+Both grid-template-columns and grid-template-rows properties occupied the entire screen width available before we set them.
+Now each property occupies one cell with a size of 20 pixels by 20 pixels.
+It is easy to check in a web inspector, such as Chrome DevTools.

 Grid in Chrome DevTools

 You don't have to use only one version of the values inside the grid-template-columns and grid-template-rows properties.
-You can set a unique value for each strip.
-For example this:
+You can set a unique value for each strip like this:

 .grid-12 {